Caving

 Isolation: caving often occurs in remote locations where immediate rescue might not be available.
 This isolation increases the risk factor, as any incident could lead to a prolonged emergency situation.

-Technical Skills: advanced caving often requires technical skills such as rope work, understanding of cave geology, and the ability to read cave maps.
-Lack of these skills can lead to dangerous situations.
+Technical Skills: advanced caving often requires technical skills such as rope work, an understanding of cave geology, and the ability to read cave maps.
+A lack of these skills can lead to dangerous situations.

-Caving is not only physically and mentally challenging but it’s risky.
+Caving is not only physically and mentally challenging but also risky.
 Proper preparation, training, and the right equipment are essential for safe caving adventures .

 Essential Gear for a Caving Expedition